peteanderson80/Matterport3DSimulator/README.md

 #### Precomputing ResNet Image Features

-To speed up model training times, it is convenient to discretize heading and elevation at 30 degree increments, and to precomputed image features for each view.
+To speed up model training times, it is convenient to discretize heading and elevation into 30 degree increments, and to precompute image features for each view.

-To generate image features using Caffe, first download and save some Caffe ResNet-152 weights into the `models` directory.
+We generate image features using Caffe.
+To replicate our approach, first download and save some Caffe ResNet-152 weights into the `models` directory.
 We experiment with weights pretrained on [ImageNet](https://github.com/KaimingHe/deep-residual-networks), and also weights finetuned on the [Places365](https://github.com/CSAILVision/places365) dataset.
 The script `scripts/precompute_features.py` can then be used to precompute ResNet-101 features.
 Features are saved in tsv format in the `img_features` directory.

 Alternatively, skip the generation and just download and extract our tsv files into the `img_features` directory:
 - [ResNet-152-imagenet features](https://storage.googleapis.com/bringmeaspoon/img_features/ResNet-152-imagenet.zip) - 2.9GB
 - [ResNet-152-places365 features](https://storage.googleapis.com/bringmeaspoon/img_features/ResNet-152-places365.zip) - 2.9GB

 ### Compiling
 Build OpenGL version using CMake:
 ```
 mkdir build && cd build